Needless to say, this is my provisional review of The Last Jedi. And yeah, it’s probably going to get ugly at times.

 I give all due credit to Rian for being willing to go that way; and it was a beautiful moment.
 The way that scene unfolded was slightly off-kilter and disorienting; but that was probably a stylistic choice to convey the supernatural or otherworldly nature of that encounter.
 And it worked really nicely.
 Johnson’s choice to use the puppet Yoda from the OT was a nice touch too, imparting more of an off-key, otherworldly feel to that whole sequence.

 I liked a lot of the Luke material, particularly in the first half of the film.
 In fact, most of the Luke material was very interesting, both dramatically and thematically, and Mark Hamill did a wonderful job portraying this older, bitter, jaded Luke Skywalker some thirty years or so after he last portrayed the iconic character.
-The problems with Luke came later on – specifically in the finale.

 I liked the Leia force-power moment in space.
 It did come across a little oddly; but, in essence, I like what it meant.
 I’m giving full kudos to Rian Johnson for going in some of these non-obvious directions, such as having Leia reveal her Force abilities, having Luke reject the Jedi or having Yoda show up when he did.
 If TFA was often formulaic and predictable, The Last Jedi definitely isn’t that.
 Rian Johnson did some bold, interesting things.